Pchatbot: A Large-Scale Dataset for Personalized Chatbot: Pchatbot Dialogue Dataset

-\begin{itemize} \item Removing Hashtags.
-Users like to tag their contents with related topics by hashtags, which usually consist of several independent words or summaries wrapped by `\#'.
-Splicing hashtags texts into contents will affect semantic coherence.
-So we remove hashtags from texts. \item Removing URLs.
-Users' posts and responses contain multimedia contents, images, videos, and other web pages.
-They will be converted to URLs in Weibo.
-These URLs are also cleaned. \item Removing Emoticons.
-Users use emoticons (including emoji and kaomoji) to convey emotions in texts.
-Emoticons consist of symbols, which introduce noises to dialogues.
-We clean these emoticons by regex and dictionary. \item Handling Mentions.
-Users use `@nickname' to mention or notice other Users.
-When users comment or repost others, `Reply @nickname:' and `//@nickname:' will be automatically added into users' contents.
-These mentions serve as reminders and have little relevance to users' contents.
-We remove them to ensure the consistency of utterances. \item Handling Duplicate Texts.
-Duplicate texts have different granularities.
-1) Word level.
-Duplicate Chinese characters will be normalized to two.
-For example, \begin{CJK*}{UTF8}{gbsn} ``太好笑了，哈哈哈哈哈" \end{CJK*}(`That's so funny. hahahahaha') will be normalized as \begin{CJK*}{UTF8}{gbsn}``太好笑了，哈哈"\end{CJK*}(`That's so funny. haha').
-2) Response level under a post.
-Different users may send the same responses under a post.
-Duplicate responses under a post reduce the varieties of interactions, so we remove duplicated responses that occur more than three times.
-3) Utterance level in dataset.
-Duplicate utterances in the entire dataset will affect the balance of the dataset.
-Models will tend to generate general responses if such duplicate responses being kept.
-The frequency of the same utterances is restricted to 10,000. \item Multi-languages.
-Due to the diversity of Weibo, some users' contents contain multiple languages.
-We delete texts that Chinese characters ratio below 30\% to build a more pure dataset in Chinese. \end{itemize}
+(1) \textbf{Removing Hashtags.} Users like to tag their contents with related topics by hashtags, which usually consist of several independent words or summaries wrapped by `\#'.
+Since splicing hashtag text into contents will affect the semantic coherence, we remove the hashtags from the content.
+(2) \textbf{Removing URLs.} Users' posts and responses sometimes contain multimedia content, images, videos, and other web pages.
+They are converted to URLs in Weibo.
+We also remove these URLs from the content.
+(3) \textbf{Removing Emoticons.} On the Weibo platform, users can use emoticons (including emoji and kaomoji) to convey their emotions.
+Emoticons consist of various symbols, which introduce noises to dialogues.
+Therefore, we remove these emoticons by regex and dictionary.
+(4) \textbf{Handling Mentions.} On the platform, users can also use `@nickname' to mention or notice other users.
+When users comment or repost others, `Reply @nickname:' and `//@nickname:' will be automatically added into the users' contents.
+These mentions serve as reminders and often have little relevance to the users' content.
+So, we remove them to guarantee the consistency of utterances.
+(5) \textbf{Handling Duplicate Texts.} Duplicate texts appear in different granularities.
+For word-level duplication, the duplicated Chinese characters are normalized to two characters.
+For example, ``\begin{CJK*}{UTF8}{gkai} 太好笑了，哈哈哈哈哈\end{CJK*}'' (``That's so funny. hahahahaha'') will be normalized as ``\begin{CJK*}{UTF8}{gkai}太好笑了，哈哈\end{CJK*}'' (``That's so funny. haha'').
+As for response-level duplication under a post, they are usually caused by different users sending the same responses.
+Duplicate responses under a post reduce the varieties of interactions, so we remove those occurring more than three times.
+Furthermore, we also find utterance-level duplication in the dataset.
+Duplicated utterances in the entire dataset may affect the balance of the dataset.
+Models are reported to generate general responses when being trained on a large number of duplicate utterances~\cite{Jiwei_Speaker_2016}.
+Specifically, in PchatbotW, we limit the frequency of the same utterances as 10,000.
+For utterances that have a frequency over 10,000, we randomly remove the over part.
+(6) \textbf{Multi-languages.} Due to the diversity of Weibo, some users' content contains multiple languages.
+We remove samples containing more than 70\% content that is in other languages.